From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Tiered Record Logs

 \section{Tiered Record Logs}

+In \sys's tiered design, live records undergo continuous compactions through hot-cold and cold-cold compaction processes.
+With hot (and cold) logs potentially managing millions (billion) keys, performing log compaction in a CPU-optimized, memory-efficient manner is of utmost importance.

-In this section we describe \sys's tiered hybrid log architecture.
-First, we introduce our new resource-efficient method for performing log compaction.
-Then, we describe how user operations are performed in this new, more complex design, emphasizing on correctness issues that may arise under concurrent execution.
-Finally, we highlight such an issue, where \texttt{Reads} are performed concurrently with cold-cold compaction, and explain in detail how it is handled.
+To this end, we introduce a new primitive, \textit{Conditional-Insert} (\texttt{CI}), that is used as a building block for \sys's lookup-based compaction algorithm and user \texttt{RMW}.
+Then, we describe how threads perform record compaction and user operations, emphasizing on correctness issues under concurrent execution.
+Finally, we highlight such an issue that arises when \texttt{Reads} are performed concurrently with cold-cold compaction, and explain how it is addressed.